NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 6.md

 When the people saw the sign he had done, they said, "This truly is the Prophet who is to come into the world."

 ###### 15
-Therefore, when Jesus realized that they were about to come and take him by force to make him king, he withdrew again to the mountain by himself.The Fifth Sign: Walking on Water
+Therefore, when Jesus realized that they were about to come and take him by force to make him king, he withdrew again to the mountain by himself.

+### The Fifth Sign: Walking on Water

 ###### 16
 When evening came, his disciples went down to the sea,